mjj6411770/nie_toolbox_shared/README.md

 ## To start in /test_simple
-Inside the "/test_simple" it's the packed example with the glucose photo oxidation example.
-The code is the same as the detailed one, but it's more straightforward to use.
+The directory "/test_simple" contains a streamlined version of the algorithm demonstrated on the NIE data for glucose electrooxidation on gold nanoparticles.
+The code is identical to the detailed one (in the "/test_detailed" directory), but it is more straightforward to use as many parameters are set by default.
 There are three .m files and two .txt files in this directory.
-The first one, "SignalAnalysis.m," is the algorithm that enables NIE data analysis, while the second "NIE_analysis_Simp.m",it's the function packed all the steps listed in the detailed version, the third one "RUN_THIS_FILE.m" is the file that you can run to test the algorithm.
-Additionally, there are two .txt files containing the NIE and blank signals.
+"SignalAnalysis.m" is the algorithm that enables NIE data analysis,  "NIE_analysis_Simp.m" is the function-packed version of all the steps listed in the detailed version, "RUN_THIS_FILE.m" is the file that you can run to test the algorithm.
+Additionally, there are two .txt files containing the NIE and blank data signals.
 In the "RUN_THIS_FILE.m"
 there is only one line of the code
 ```matlab